Current incidence of the disease at a glance, recommendations and mandatory vaccination by country August 18, 2025

 Thailand

-Risk of diarrhoeal diseases nationwide, smaller cholera outbreaks can be expected locally.
-Take care of hygiene.
+Risk of diarrheal diseases nationwide; small cholera outbreaks are also to be expected locally.
+Observe good hygiene.

 Dengue